 Schloss Neuschwanstein is a stunning castle, perched up on a hill that thousands of tourists flock to see every year.
-It is every little girl’s fantasy dream to live in a castle such as this, but wait, it’s perched upon a high mountain, it has strong, steady walls, no gardens and it has towers but stunning frescos inside.
+It is every little girl’s fantasy dream to live in a castle such as this, but wait, it’s perched upon a high mountain, it has strong, steady walls, no gardens and it has towers but stunning frescoes inside.
 So it is more a Burg or a Schloss?

 Don’t be fooled though!
 King Ludwig II of Bavaria tore down the old castle that had previously been there and replaced it with a real life fantasy castle.
 While it may look and sounds more like a Burg, he never needed a fortress for protection.
 He was merrily recreating a fantasy from the writer Richard Wagner.
-Therefore, it was built more for extravagancy and luxury than for protection.
+Therefore, it was built more for extravagance and luxury than for protection.

 Related: Schloss Lichtenstein